Save the Date: September 19th

-In the meantime, you can visit our session recordings page to see all content from panels, access keynote speaker presentations and their slides.
+In the meantime, you can visit our session recordings page from Emotion AI Summit 2017 to see all content from panels, access keynote speaker presentations and their slides.
 Don't forget to follow us on social media to be the first to know when registration opens for Emotion AI Summit 2018!

 Building Deeper Connections with Emotion AI

 Explore how Emotion AI can move us to deeper connections with technology, with businesses and with the people we care about.
 Join us at Affectiva’s Emotion AI Summit at MIT Media Lab on September 13th for a day of education, imagination, and prognostication.